Greensboro Felony Lawyer

 If a Consent Bond Agreement cannot be worked out for a North Carolina Felony Case, then our clients typically turn themselves in or are arrested.
 Upon arrest, our Felony Lawyers can go to the Greensboro Jail or High Point Jail and speak with the magistrate about their initial bond.
 If a reasonable bond cannot be set at that point in time, our Lawyers can go to our clients first appearance and explain to a judge what a reasonable bond in the Felony case would be and why the judge should set such a bond.

 Typically, at this point our clients have bonded out of custody, but if at this point, they are not able to afford the bond our Greensboro Felony Attorneys will file a bond motion.
+Depending on the type of case, sometimes our clients are initially under a firearm hold, if they’ve had a crime of violence or firearm case in the past 5 years, or a domestic hold if the crime involves domestic violence.
 On a Felony case, a judge will hear the bond motion and after hearing the evidence from both sides of the case, the judge may increase the felony bond, decrease the felony bond, or keep the bond the same.

 After a bond has been set in a North Carolina Felony case, then our Felony Lawyers will have the opportunity to speak with the District Attorney’s Office about the nature of the case, the current charges, and possible defenses to the charges.
 Felony charges in Guilford County start in District Court.
 We have had a lot of success resolving Felony charges in District Court for our clients.
 The advantage of having a Felony case resolved in District Court is that the client is typically only exposed to a Misdemeanor conviction in District Court.
 Most Felony charges will not result in a Felony Conviction if the case is resolved in District Court.